alya1007/chatter-room/README.md

 - POST **/users/create**: Create a new user.
 - GET **/users/{userId}**: Retrieve user details.
 - POST **/users/authenticate**: Authenticate a user and provide JWT (if applicable).
+- GET **/users/status**: Status endpoint to check the health of the user service.

 ##### Chat Service HTTP